Lipids in Action - Their Biological Functions

 Before a fatty acid can be metabolized in tissues, it must usually be activated by conversion to a coenzyme A ester or acyl-CoA, with the fatty acid group linked to the terminal thiol moiety.
 The thiol ester is a highly energetic bond that permits a facile transfer of the acyl group to receptor molecules such as free hydroxyl or amine groups during the biosynthesis of virtually all lipid classes.
 Acyl-carnitines assist the transport and metabolism of fatty acids in and out of mitochondria, where they are oxidized for energy production.
 In so doing, carnitine maintains a balance between free and esterified coenzyme A in cells.

 Structure of anandamideLong-chain N-acylethanolamines are ubiquitous trace constituents of animal and human cells with important pharmacological properties controlled by the nature of the fatty acid constituent.
-Anandamide or N‑arachidonoylethanolamine has attracted interest because of its marked biological effects exerted through binding to and stimulating cannabinoid receptors.
+Anandamide or N‑arachidonoylethanolamine has attracted interest because of it exerts marked effects through binding to and stimulating cannabinoid receptors.
 Like 2‑arachidonoylglycerol, discussed above, it is an endogenous cannabinoid or ‘endocannabinoid’.
 In contrast, oleoylethanolamide is a regulator of food intake with potential as an anti-obesity drug, while palmitoylethanolamine is an anti-inflammatory agent, and stearoylethanolamine is a pro-apoptotic agent.
 Changing the nature of the amide moiety changes how it acts in cells , and the simple oleamide molecule or cis-9,10-octadecenamide, isolated from the cerebrospinal fluid of sleep-deprived cats, has been identified as the signalling molecule responsible for causing sleep.
 Many simple fatty acid derivatives of amino acids are now known, and their biological activities are slowly being revealed.

 Sterols